orbitbot/misbehave/README.md

 <br>

-**Experimental-ish**
+**Experimental-ish but fully functional**

 Misbehave has not gone through exhaustive send-this-ship-to-the-moon production level testing, more sort of manually by amenable code-monkeys. `#worksforme` - do post issues and fixes if you run into problems or unexpected behaviour, however.
+The current implementation is feature complete with regard to the core contenteditable functionality, no further changes outside of potential refactoring is planned.
+Additional behaviors may be added over time as the author or community implements and contributes these.

 <br>